SrbastianM/inlaze-aut/README.md

 IMPORTANT
 - The page test have one bug.
 I can register the same user whatever I want, that's a issue for now I dont use some bug tracker but is well know it

+---
+Thanks for watching my project!
+Follow me if you want